A view of the Rosendale Trestle from above

 Although the name changes four times, and you need four different maps for it, the trailway is basically the same throughout.
 This was once a train line, known as the Putnam Division of the New York Central Railroad.
 It was first constructed as the New York City & Northern Railroad in 1881 when mining operations were abundant in Putnam County.
 Passenger service continued until 1958, but it was never as successful as the Harlem or Hudson lines (both of which continue as Metro-North train lines today) probably because riders needed to transfer in the Bronx to continue their trips to Manhattan.
 After passenger service ended, freight service continued until 1982 at which point the right-of-way was transferred to the New York State Department of Transportation.
 Then Westchester County and Putnam County both constructed trailways on the alignment as county parks.
 The New York City portion of the right-of-way remained a dirt path until it was finally paved in 2020.

 This trailway corridor has been constructed piece-meal over several decades.
 The first segments were constructed by Westchester County in the 1990’s.
 The last piece was opened in 2017.
-What this now means is that there are sections that are relatively new, and in great shape….and there area also old sections that are in very rough shape.
+What this now means is that there are sections that are relatively new, and in great shape….and there area also old sections that are in rough shape.
 The conditions can change dramatically as you ride.
-The good news is that some of the older sections are now being reconstructed and are better than ever.
-The bad news is that this construction will take many years to reach all of the spots that need it, so some of the segments will stay rough and bumpy for a while longer.
-You’ll also have to deal with interruptions in the trail due to construction.

 If you are looking to ride the trail, the good news is that there are many parking lots along the path.
 Parking lots are shown on the various maps for the trail.
 Biking to the trailway from somewhere else can be hit-or-miss, depending on where you are.
 Many of the roads that cross the trail are busy and have no shoulders on them, since this trail goes right through the heart of car-oriented suburbia.
-The only nearby public transit options are at the south end (the #1 subway at Van Cortlandt Park) or the north end (the Brewster Metro-North station).
-So transit works well if you want to do a 50+ mile ride.
+The only direct public transit options are at the south end (the #1 subway at Van Cortlandt Park) or the north end (the Brewster Metro-North station).
+The trail also gets within about a mile of the Pleasantville train station.
+So transit works well if you want to do a bigger ride.
 If not, you’ll probably end up riding “out and back” from wherever you parked your car.
-The only way to do a shorter distance as a one-way ride using transit is to do our Hudson Valley Craft Brewery Bike Tour, where we shuttle you back to the train after riding 35 miles.
+A good way to do a shorter distance as a one-way ride using transit is to do our Hudson Valley Craft Brewery Bike Tour, where we shuttle you back to the train after riding 35 miles.

 When riding this trail, you will also need to carefully think about services, since there are long stretches with no restrooms, stores or restaurants.
 So you may need to pack a lunch or at least plan where you may want to buy it as well as think about bathroom breaks.
 This trail is busy, and often times there is little room on each side of the path, so sneaking into the woods to pee isn’t always an option.
 (Again, another advantage of our bike tour…we tell you where the restrooms are and we arrange a picnic lunch for you.)